victronenergy/dbus-zwave/README.md

  - `src/dz_node.cpp`: Publishes info about a node.
 Doesn't do much else currently.
  - `src/dz_value.cpp`: Publishes a Z-Wave node value on the D-Bus.
 This can be a measurement, setting or something else.
-They are published under a path with the form: `/Zwave/$HOMEID/$NODEID/$COMMANDCLASS/$INSTANCE/$INDEX`.
+They are published under a path with the form:
+   `/Interfaces/$HOMEID/Devices/$NODEID/CommandClasses/$COMMANDCLASS/Instances/$INSTANCE/Indexes/$INDEX`.
- - `src/dz_namedvalue.cpp`: For supported values, publishes these to a special path predefined in the configuration.
+ - `src/dz_namedvalue.cpp`: Publishes supported values to a predefined path.
    Used for publishing known Z-Wave values to common paths used by the CCGX.
+ - `src/dz_constvalue.cpp`: Publishes a constant value to the D-Bus, not linked to any Z-Wave value.
+ - `src/dz_setting.cpp`: Publishes a setting to the CCGX settings service on D-Bus.

 For now, the serial port used for connecting is hardcoded in `task.cpp`, change `defaultDriver = "/dev/ttyACM0"` to whatever you need and recompile.